Minnesota State institutions work together to make transferring as easy as possible.

 One of the ways Minnesota State does that is through our guaranteed admissions.
 Minnesota State universities have committed to guarantee admission to Minnesota State college students who complete the Minnesota Transfer Curriculum and earn a minimum grade point average in an associate of arts degree — students will start at their university of choice as a junior.
 This admissions guarantee ensures that students can seamlessly and reliably transfer from Minnesota State colleges to Minnesota State universities

-If you're planning on transfering, it's important to plan early and ask questions to make sure your courses fulfill the requirements of your new degree program.
+If you're planning on transferring, it's important to plan early and ask questions to make sure your courses fulfill the requirements of your new degree program.
 Transferology can help you do that.

 Get Credit For What You Already Know

 Minnesota State knows that knowledge doesn't come just from reading a textbook or taking a class.
 We recognize your learning can come from many different places and experiences.
 Credit for Prior Learning (CPL) is one way for you to connect what you've learned in the workplace or community with academic credit and make it count toward a degree.

 If you answer 'yes' to any of these questions, you are a good candidate for CPL!

 - Have I ever been a member of the United States Armed Forces or Uniformed Services?

 - Do I have an industry-recognized certification, or have I completed non-credit courses such as workplace training?

 - Have I had at least 3 to 5 years of experience in my field or subject area?

 - Do I have extensive volunteer or community involvement that uses my professional skills?